“In Israel, waves of anger and fear circulate all the time, but so do jokes and gossip and silky evening breezes.” ~P.J. O’Rourke

 At first, I didn’t fully grasp the import of what this meant.
 I knew we had to shift our itinerary somewhat to avoid the dangers associated with the riots, but it never occurred to me that Jerusalem’s Old City would be completely off limits.

-That very afternoon, I’d been texting Ibrahim, the Palestinian Muslim I befriended last year, on Shabbat.
+That very afternoon, I’d been texting Ibrahim, the Palestinian Muslim I befriended last year.
 What a different day that was.
 My friends and I had wandered the marketplace, taking in the sites and smells, before meeting the soft-spoken jeweler who welcomed us into his shop, served us tea and met us for dinner the following day.